Table of Contents

 There’s no place for any kind of discrimination in the discipline of communication sciences and disorders (CSD) or in the professions of audiology and speech-language pathology.

-A critical professional value and expectation promoted by the American Speech-Language-Hearing Association’s (ASHA) Code of Ethics (2016) (hereafter, “the Code”) is “fairness.”
+A critical professional value and expectation promoted by the American Speech-Language-Hearing Association’s (ASHA) Code of Ethics (2023) is “fairness.”
 Furthermore, in ASHA’s Envisioned Future: 2025, the Association recognizes its significant role in opposing and condemning “systemic racism and discrimination in the professions and their impact on communication, health, and education.”
-To that end, ASHA’s Code prohibits racism and other forms of unlawful discrimination in the professions.
+To that end, ASHA’s Code of Ethics prohibits racism and other forms of unlawful discrimination in the professions.

 Such discrimination may arise (a) in clinical settings for our clients/patients/students and their families; (b) for our CSD students in academic programs; or (c) for our colleagues both in and outside our professions.
-Failure to act when witnessing discrimination in the professions may rise to an ethical violation under the Code.
+Failure to act when witnessing discrimination in the professions may rise to an ethical violation under the Code of Ethics.

-The Code also requires covered individuals—audiologists, speech-language pathologists (SLPs), and speech, language, or hearing scientists who are ASHA members or who hold or who have applied for the Certificate of Clinical Competence (CCC)—to comply with local, state, and federal laws related to practice and research (Principle IV, Rule R).
+The Code of Ethics also requires covered individuals—audiologists, speech-language pathologists (SLPs), and speech, language, or hearing scientists who are ASHA members or who hold or who have applied for the Certificate of Clinical Competence (CCC)—to comply with local, state, and federal laws related to practice and research (Principle IV, Rule S).
 Such laws include federal, state, and local anti-discrimination laws in educational and employment settings.
-The ASHA Board of Ethics (hereafter, “BOE”) has the discretion to rely on such antidiscrimination laws in applying the Code’s antidiscrimination rules.
+The ASHA Board of Ethics (hereafter, “BOE”) has the discretion to rely on such antidiscrimination laws in applying the Code of Ethics' antidiscrimination rules.

-This document was created to provide general information and guidance to individuals considering filing discrimination claims as potential ethical violations under the Code.
+This document was created to provide general information and guidance to individuals considering filing discrimination claims as potential ethical violations under the Code of Ethics.
 This document

 See Appendix A for definitions of legal terms that are used to describe discrimination in workplaces and in colleges and universities.

-The Code includes two provisions that specifically prohibit discrimination under two separate principles and corresponding rules.
-Principle I of the Code imposes on audiologists and SLPs the “responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities.”
-To that end, Principle I, Rule C prohibits discrimination “in the delivery of professional services or in the conduct of research and scholarly activities on the basis of race, ethnicity, sex, gender identity/gender expression, sexual orientation, age, religion, national origin, disability, culture, language, or dialect.”
+The Code of Ethics includes two provisions that specifically prohibit discrimination under two separate principles and corresponding rules.
+Principle I of the Code of Ethics imposes on audiologists and SLPs the “responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities.”
+To that end, Principle I, Rule C prohibits discrimination “in the delivery of professional services or in the conduct of research and scholarly activities on the basis of age; citizenship; disability; ethnicity; gender; gender expression; gender identity; genetic information; national origin, including culture, language, dialect, and accent; race; religion; sex; sexual orientation; or veteran status.”

-Principle IV of the Code speaks to the ethical obligation of practitioners and researchers to “uphold the dignity of the professions, maintain collaboration and harmonious interprofessional and intraprofessional relationships, and accept the professions’ self-imposed standards.”
-Principle IV, Rule L prohibits discrimination in individuals’ relationships with “colleagues, assistants, students, support personnel, and members of other professions and disciplines on the basis of race, ethnicity, sex, gender identity/gender expression, sexual orientation, age, religion, national origin, disability, culture, language, dialect, or socioeconomic status.”
+Principle IV of the Code of Ethics speaks to the ethical obligation of practitioners and researchers to “uphold the dignity of the professions, maintain collaborative and harmonious interprofessional and intraprofessional relationships, and accept the professions’ self-imposed standards.”
+Principle IV, Rule M prohibits discrimination in individuals’ relationships with “colleagues, members of other professions, or individuals under their supervision on the basis of age; citizenship; disability; ethnicity; gender; gender expression; gender identity; genetic information; national origin, including culture, language, dialect, and accent; race; religion; sex; sexual orientation; socioeconomic status; or veteran status.”

-These antidiscrimination provisions should be read in conjunction with Principle IV, Rule R of the Code, which prohibits individuals from violating local, state, and federal laws and regulations related to practice and research.
+These antidiscrimination provisions should be read in conjunction with Principle IV, Rule S of the Code of Ethics, which prohibits individuals from violating local, state, and federal laws and regulations related to practice and research.
 Accordingly, the BOE must consider the protected categories under federal law and also those additional individuals protected from discrimination under the state and local laws in which an ethics complaint arises.
-For example, if an individual asserts that an audiologist refused to hire them because of their hairstyle, and the state where the individual was denied employment prohibits discrimination based on personal appearance, then the BOE would consider that discrimination claim, even though that basis is not listed under Principle IV, Rule L.
+For example, if an individual asserts that an audiologist refused to hire them because of their hairstyle, and the state where the individual was denied employment prohibits discrimination based on personal appearance, then the BOE would consider that discrimination claim, even though that basis is not listed under Principle IV, Rule M.

-The Code specifically prohibits harassment—sexual harassment in particular—under two principles and corresponding rules:
+The Code of Ethics specifically prohibits harassment—sexual harassment in particular—under two principles and corresponding rules:

-Principle IV, Rule G: “Individuals shall not engage in any form of harassment, power abuse, or sexual harassment.”
+Principle IV, Rule H: “Individuals shall not engage in any form of harassment or power abuse.”

-Principle IV, Rule H: “Individuals shall not engage in sexual activities with individuals (other than a spouse or other individual with whom a prior consensual relationship exists) over whom they exercise professional authority or power, including persons receiving services, assistants, students, or research participants.”
+Principle IV, Rule I: “Individuals shall not engage in sexual activities with persons over whom they exercise professional authority or power, including persons receiving services, other than those with whom an ongoing consensual relationship existed prior to the date on which the professional relationship began.”

 Under Principle IV, general rules exist that may be violated when individuals engage in discriminatory misconduct, including Rule D: “Individuals shall not engage in any form of conduct that adversely reflects on the professions or on the individual’s fitness to serve persons professionally.”